jmcgallia/jmcgallia/README.md

 # Hello.

 My name is Jordan.
 I'm an aspiring data analyst with a degree in Computer Science.
-I also enjoy programming in general and have been learning web development for fun in my fee-time.
+I also enjoy programming in general and have been learning web development for fun in my free-time.
 Other than that, I love learning new languages and studying linguistics and history.

 Below are my data analytics and web-development portfolios, as well as some random stuff that I'm proud of.
 ## Skills
-**I know** Python, SQL, Excel, Linux CLI, JavaScript, MERN web-dev stack, marking surfaces with a writing utensil. <br>
+**I know** Python, SQL, Excel, Linux CLI, JavaScript, MERN web-dev stack, writing things on paper. <br>
 **I have used** SAS, C, Java,  **but it has been a while.** <br>
 **I am working on** improving all technical skills, as well as learning PANDAS and TABLEAU and brushing up on statistics stuff. <br>
 **I also have experience in** hospitality (~2 years, including a supervisor position,) food industry, TEFL, and retail. <br>